MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 Gaining access to the full MIMIC-III dataset may take several days, so we suggest using the MIMIC-III demo while waiting to gain full access: https://mimic.physionet.org/gettingstarted/demo/

+If you need help getting set up with access to MIMIC-III for the Challenge, please contact us at: `data-challenge@physionet.org`.

 ## How are entries assessed?

 Project entries will be assessed by a judging panel on the following criteria: